edmark21/Splinters/README.md

-step 4) rent the cards base on the quest. python3 rent.py and select auto the bot automatically detects your quest and automatically giving you a specific cards to be rented step 4) if your al;l done in renting it will automatically run the python3 main.py
+step 4) rent the cards base on the quest. python3 rent.py and select auto the bot automatically detects your quest and automatically giving you a specific cards to be rented step 4) if your all done in renting it will automatically run the python3 main.py
 '''